Home / Blog / College Life / Guide to College Dorm Move-Out Day

 Collegeboxes, the college moving experts, has more tips on how to pack up your dorm room.

 When moving out of your dorm, each university has its own policy for move-out day.
-For most, it’s usually making sure you handle each of the below items:
+For most, it’s usually making sure you handle each of the items below:

-• Removing all your belongings from the dorm room
+• Remove all your belongings from the dorm room

-• Attending a final meeting with your residential contact
+• Attending a walk-through of your dorm with a residential advisor

-Don’t worry, the housing department isn’t expecting a deep clean of the room.
-However, don’t leave it like a pigsty either.
 The staff generally will be looking to see if the floor has been vacuumed, any furniture has been emptied out, the bathroom has been sanitized, and there’s no damage rather than normal wear and tear.
+Don’t worry, the housing department isn’t expecting a deep cleaning of the room.
+However, don’t leave it like a pigsty either!